housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 ## Conclusion

 It's important to first spend a little time analyzing the devices of our users before adding performance enhancements that very well may not be necessary (or important as other features our application needs).
-If we find out our application is not loading as fast it probably should after a little digging, then it may be worthwhile to dive in and try adding some optimizations to our site.
+If we find out our application is not loading as fast as it probably should after a little digging, then it may be worthwhile to dive in and try adding some optimizations!